 The data is also used as the basis for policy evaluation and decisions of the Commission.
 Accurate data collection and timely submission of the report are essential to ensure that limited indigent defense resources are used effectively.
 Errors in the IDER could result in counties being awarded more funds in the Formula Grant and may result in a reduction in award or return of grant funds.
-The data is made available to the public online at: http://tidc.tamu.edu/public.
+The data is made available to the public online at: http://tide.tamu.edu/public.

-While many local governments have experienced increases in costs associated with CPS representation, the state has limited data to understand the full scope of the needs in this area.
-The new data collection regarding CPS appointments will document the growing pressure CPS representation places on county budgets and will help policymakers take steps to ensure quality court-ordered representation for both children and parents.
+Many local governments have experienced increases in costs associated with legal representation in child protection cases.
+The data collection regarding appointments in child protection cases documents the growing pressure this legal representation places on county budgets and will help policymakers take steps to ensure quality court-ordered representation for both children and parents.
 The data will be available to the Legislature and other policymakers as they allocate resources in the future.